 This campground has plenty of room for horse trailers to

-$10 fee for camping at Horse Creek or $6 for Day Use
+no fee for camping at Horse Creek for 2011.
+However,

-campground does honor the Senior and Access recreation
+campground does honor the Senior and Access discount

 passes for 50% off camping fees (not Day Use parking).